mbwong/mbwong.github.com/_posts/2014-1-3-travel-checklist.md

 ---
 tags: personal
-title: Travel checklist
+title: Travel Checklist
 layout: post
 ---

-#Travel checklist
+#Travel Checklist

 After two nearly disastrous trips to the airport, I decided to outsource my pre-travel mental checklist from my brain to my blog so that I don't forget things again.
-(Where better to leave an easily accessible memo than the Internet?)
+Where better to leave an easily accessible memo than the Internet?

-In case you happen to have the exact habits as me, here is my list of the most important things I try to remember when traveling:
+If you happen to have the exact habits as me, here is my list of the most important things I try to remember when traveling:

 * drivers license, passport (visa if needed)
 * computer, charger (adapter if needed)